Logs List¶

 JSON Field Return¶

-- Normal Query:
+- Normal query:

-.
-As shown below, we added @fail_reason
+in the display columns.
+As shown below, we add @fail_reason

 Create Monitor¶

-- In the standard Commercial Plan, site-level
+- In the standard commercial edition, site-level

 left*